 SEI will monitor the asset managers' performance on an ongoing basis against the particular investment strategy and objectives agreed with that manager.
-Where an asset manager is not performing or acting in a manner SEI feels is appropriate it may ultimately result in the termination of their mandate.
+Where an asset manager is not performing nor acting in a manner SEI feels is appropriate it may ultimately result in the termination of its mandate.

-The fees paid to the Fiduciary Manager, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the Plan.
+The fees paid to the Fiduciary Manager, and the possibility of its mandate being terminated, ensures it is incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the Plan.
 The Fiduciary Manager is responsible for fee arrangements with asset managers, the costs of which are borne directly by the Plan.